Skip to main content

 Day 1

-The conference opens with a welcome session and keynote highlighting coastal Georgia’s leadership and opportunities in coastal resilience followed by a plenary presentation on the future of Georgia’s blue economy.
+The conference opens with a welcome session and updates from local leaders on the state of Georgia’s coast followed by a keynote highlighting coastal Georgia’s leadership and opportunities in coastal resilience.
 Afternoon discussions will focus on roadmaps to resiliency.
 The evening features a poster session and networking reception hosted by Marine Extension and Georgia Sea Grant.

 Day 2

 Participants will begin the day with breakfast roundtables on coalition building, career development, and other coastal topics.
 Morning sessions will showcase research on fisheries, aquaculture, coastal tourism, coastal ecosystems, community resilience, and environmental literacy, followed by a panel on navigating the intersection of industry, economy, and environment on Georgia’s Coast.
-In the afternoon, attendees can join workshops and dialogues on pressing topics for coastal Georgia as well as a panel discussion with some of coastal Georgia’s emerging leaders.
+In the afternoon, attendees will choose one of four facilitated discussions on pressing topics for coastal Georgia as well as a panel discussion on the complexities of water management in coastal Georgia.
 The evening will offer a special screening of Sam Ghioto’s latest documentary, A Thousand Rivulets Run: A Portrait of the Georgia Coast.

 Day 3